 If you don’t have matcha powder you can leave it out of the granola, but replace with 1/2 tsp of ground cinnamon (stirred into the mixture).

 Preheat oven to 130 C. Line a baking tray with parchment paper.

-In a medium bowl, stir together 1 tbsp of the matcha powder with the agave syrup, coconut oil, salt and vanilla.
+In a medium bowl, stir together 1 tbsp of the matcha powder with the maple or agave syrup, coconut oil, salt and vanilla.
 Finely chop 3/4 cup of the almonds (you can do this with a knife or by pulsing them in a food processor for a few seconds).
 Then roughly chop the remaining 1/4 cup of almonds.
 Add the finely + roughly chopped almonds to the bowl along with the ground almonds, pecans and pumpkin seeds.
 Stir together until you get a kind of sticky dough.